kker4m/kker4m/README.md

  ```

 ## Current Works
- * I am doing an internship at DGH Yazılım.
  * I'm improving myself in Next.js and I want to specialize in fullstack development too.
  * I can't wait to use more e-commerce and social media sites for my automation projects (!)